chili-publish/grafx-documentation/docs/CHILI_GraFx/users/transition/index.md

 ## GraFx Publisher API users

-When logged in into CHILI GraFx, you cannot yet add API or M2M users for GraFx Publisher.
+When logged in into CHILI GraFx, you cannot add API users for GraFx Publisher.

-API or Machine to Machine (M2M) users are necessary to create integrations with your application and GraFx Publisher.
+API (also known as Machine to Machine - M2M in short) users are necessary to create integrations with your application and GraFx Publisher.

 To create API users in GraFx Publisher, log in with your original credentials into GraFx Publisher.